kchousos/BSc-Thesis/index.md

 ---
 # Preface {.unlisted .unnumbered}

-This thesis was prepared in Athens, Greece, during the academic year 2024–2025, fulfilling a requirement for the Bachelor of Science degree at the [Department of Informatics and Telecommunications](https://www.di.uoa.gr/en) of the [National and Kapodistrian University of Athens](https://en.uoa.gr/).
+This thesis was prepared in Athens, Greece, during the academic year 2024--2025, fulfilling a requirement for the Bachelor of Science degree at the [Department of Informatics and Telecommunications](https://www.di.uoa.gr/en) of the [National and Kapodistrian University of Athens](https://en.uoa.gr/).
 The research presented herein was carried out under the supervision of Prof. [Thanassis Avgerinos](https://cgi.di.uoa.gr/~thanassis/) and in accordance with the guidelines stipulated by the department.
 All processes and methodologies adopted during the research adhere to the academic and ethical standards of the university.
-The final version of this thesis is archived in the department’s records and made publicly accessible through the university’s digital repository, [Pergamos](https://pergamos.lib.uoa.gr/).
+The final version of this thesis is [hosted online](https://kchousos.github.io/BSc-Thesis/) and is also archived in the department's records, made publicly accessible through the university’s digital repository [Pergamos](https://pergamos.lib.uoa.gr/).

 {{< pagebreak >}}